- Te Rēhita’s first comprehensive report

 - Audits for quality measurement and improvement

-The Breast Cancer Foundation National Register also houses research that uses data from the register, such as the poster below:
+Te Rēhita Mate Ūtaetae, the Breast Cancer Foundation National Register, also houses research that uses data from the register, such as the poster below:

-What information can I find on the National Register website?
+What information can I find on Te Rēhita, the National Register, website?

-The Breast Cancer Foundation National Register website has information for researchers and patients, as well as information on our governing bodies.
-Researchers and clinicians can request data from the National Register through the website, and it also holds published research utilising data from the National Register, which is available to download.
+Te Rēhita Mate Ūtaetae, the Breast Cancer Foundation National Register, website has information for researchers and patients, as well as information on its governing bodies.
+Researchers and clinicians can request data from Te Rēhita, the National Register, through the website, and it also holds published research utilising data from Te Rēhita, the National Register, which is available to download.